How to Wash Pillows

 Let the pillow air out every month in the sun or under a portable fan for a fresh feeling.
 You can also sprinkle some baking soda on your pillow and leave it for a few hours before vacuuming up the powder.

 Daily fluffing a pillow with a loose fill—such as shredded foam, down, feather, or polyester fibers—maintains the pillow’s shape and lets air flow through the pillow, removing dust particles.
+How you arrange the pillows on the bed can also affect how clean they stay, and some may wish to use coverlets and such to keep dust off of them.

 When Should I Replace My Pillow?